top of page

 Year Opened: 2004 Capacity: 5,000

-The Stockton Ports (Single-A affiliate of Oakland Athletics of the California League) make their home at this ballpark.
-They were the Brewers affiliate for much of the 80’s and 90’s.
-Oakland, CA is closer and fans seem to appreciate that more.
+The Stockton Ports, a Single-A affiliate of the Oakland Athletics, play in the California League and make their home at this ballpark.
+They were the Brewers’ affiliate for much of the 80s and 90s.
+Oakland is closer, and fans seem to appreciate that.
+The team began operation in 1941.
+They did not play during WWII, nor from 1973 to 1978.
+They have won the California League championship 11 times.

 Food & Beverage 4

-Banner Island Ballpark has plenty of food offerings around the concourse with the concession stands each offering a slightly different main entrée.
+Banner Island Ballpark has plenty of food offerings around the concourse, with concession stands and kiosks offering a variety of choices.

-Pepsi products and bottled water are the soft drinks offered ($4 – $7).
+Most stands offer Pepsi products and bottled water ($5 - $6).

 Atmosphere 5

-Banner Island Ballpark is a delightful venue in which to watch minor league baseball.
-It provides the perfect game day experience with good baseball, affordable entertainment, easy access, and a staff who is extremely friendly and good spirited.
+Banner Island Ballpark is a delightful venue to watch minor league baseball.
+It provides the perfect game day experience with good baseball, affordable entertainment, easy access, and a staff who is extremely friendly, good-spirited, and welcoming.

-One level of 16 or so rows of standard green fold down stadium seats with cup holders is the main level.
+One level of 16 or so rows of standard green fold-down stadium seats with cup holders is the main level.
 The third base side (above the home dugout) and behind home plate have a few sections for “premiere seating.”
-There’s plenty of leg room to stretch out.
-Nets run to the end of the dug out; the field level baseline outfield is net free as is any outfield seating (berm, party deck, etc.).
+There’s plenty of legroom to stretch out.
+Nets run to the end of the dugouts; the outfield baseline seats are net-free as is any outfield seating (berm, party deck, etc.).

-The right field berm features the Jackson Rancheria Back Porch which can be rented out for 25 – 50 people, tickets start at $30 and include food.
-A kid’s play zone is near the Back Porch.
+The right field berm features the Back Porch which can be rented out for 25 – 50 people.
+Tickets start at $40 and include food.
+A kids' play zone is near the Back Porch.

-How often do you get to stand behind a foul pole (left field) let alone with a drink rail and watch the sun set over the grandstand with a water tower in the distance?
+How often do you get to stand behind a foul pole (left field) let alone with a drink rail and watch the sunset over the grandstand with a water tower in the distance?
 Here you can.
 It’s beautiful.
-The Stockton hockey arena is the ballpark’s left field neighbor and is quite impressive looking from the seats.
+The Adventist Health Arena is the ballpark’s left-field neighbor and is impressive to see from the seats.

-The scoreboard is located in left field above the bullpens.
-It provides the line score and strikes, balls, outs.
-No closed captioning or replays are offered.
+In 2020, Banner Island Ballpark underwent renovations that included the addition of new video boards.
+The main scoreboard is in left field above the bullpens.
+It provides the line score and strikes, balls, outs, a picture of the batter, along with his stats, and the lineup.
+The first baseline has a video board that shows the pitcher’s stats.
+No closed captioning is offered.
 Ten retired jerseys are displayed underneath the press box.
-The most prominent one is for Dallas Braden who pitched a perfect game for the Athletics in May, 2010 and is a supporter of Stockton and the Ports.
+The most prominent one is for Dallas Braden who pitched a perfect game for the Athletics in May 2010 and still supports Stockton and the Ports.

 It can get hot during day games but cools off nicely during evening games.
 Bring layers just in case it gets too cool.